disappeerlabs/dptools/readme.md

  # Notes

 Add slow flag to run all tests:

- `slow=1 python -m unittest gpg/agents/tests/test_decrypter.py -v`
+`slow=1 python -m unittest`

+Experiment with the toyapp in tkcomponents, `cd` into `dptools/tkcomponents/toyapp`:

+`python toyapp.py`